Murgitroyd: Acquisitions and expansion

-Offices
+Geographical footprint and jurisdictional coverage

+Murgitroyd has 21 offices in Europe — in the United Kingdom, Finland, France, Germany, Ireland, Italy and Switzerland.
+On its jurisdictions page, the firm lists European offices in Aberdeen, Belfast, Cardiff, Dublin, Geneva, Glasgow (headquarters), Helsinki, Leeds, London Croydon, London Central, Milan, Milton Keynes, Munich, Newcastle upon Tyne, Nice, Southampton, and York.

+The firm also states it can represent clients directly before national patent and trade mark offices of Austria, Belgium, Denmark, the Faroe Islands, Greenland, Luxembourg, Monaco, The Netherlands, Norway and Sweden, in addition to the European Patent Office, European Intellectual Property Office and the Unified Patent Court.

-Murgitroyd has twenty offices in Europe — in the United Kingdom, Finland, France, Germany, Ireland, Italy and Switzerland — and direct representation rights in Austria, Belgium, Denmark, Luxembourg, Monaco, The Netherlands, Norway and Sweden.
-Furthermore, the practice also has two client liaison offices in the United States of America, an office in Dalian, China and a further office in Nicaragua specialising in patent searching, technical illustration and docketing.
+Furthermore, the practice also has two client liaison offices in the United States of America - Durham, North Carolina and Santa Clara, California, an office in Dalian, China, and a further office in Managua, Nicaragua specialising in patent searching, technical illustration and docketing.